TDA/Rails-React-Jest-Webpack/README.md

 1. Install Jest and Friends:
 ```
-npm i jest babel-jest react-test-renderer babel-preset-env babel-preset-react enzyme enzyme-adapter-react-16 -D
+npm i jest babel-jest react-test-renderer babel-preset-env babel-preset-react enzyme enzyme-adapter-react-16 enzyme-to-json -D
 ```
 2. Setup the config for Jest in `package.json`.

     2.1. `moduleDirectories` is set to anything you Jest to search for modules used in your source.
+Set this up right so you don't need super long paths like `../../../app/javascript/components/myComponent`, and instead use `import myComponent`

     2.2. `roots` is the test root folder.
+This can be `test/` or `spec/` depending on your rails folder config.

     2.3. `setupFiles` is for all the code that runs before your tests start.